as1ndu/as1ndu/content/post/mechanism-failure-in-smart-contracts.md

 ---
-title : "Mechanism failure in smart contracts" description : "In this post we ae going to explore a very niche form in which smart contracts fail, mechanism faliure." slug : "mechanism-failure-in-smart-contracts" draft : "true" tags : ["fintech"]
+title : "Mechanism failure in smart contracts" description : "In this post we ae going to explore a very niche form in which smart contracts fail, mechanism faliure" slug : "mechanism-failure-in-smart-contracts" draft : "true" tags : ["fintech"]